bendalab/plottools/docs/code.md

 ## Modularize your code

-This manual and direct way in modifying the plot appearance has one severe disadvantage: if you want to change the design of your figures, you need to change colors, font sizes, etc. on every line you use them.
+This manual and direct way in modifying the plot appearance has severe disadvantages: if you want to change the design of your figures, you need to change colors, font sizes, etc. on every line you use them.
 Imaging you have many scripts for producing ten figures, each with many subplots.
 You do not want to change the hue of your red